 IV.
 Get Legal Advice on Drinking Laws in Massachusetts

 Laws can be very confusing.
 They vary from county to county.
 Often they vary from one city to another.
 They can change.
-Their interpretation can change.
+Also, their interpretation can change.
 They can be unclear.
 They can conflict.
 Law is complex.
 Lawyers study it for years.

 Don’t rely on this site.
 Nor any other site.
 And beware.
 Friends may give advice.
 Neighbors may give opinions.
 Co-workers may give ideas.
 Family members may chime in.
 Smile and thank them.
 Then ignore what they say.
 It can be worse than worthless.
 That is, it can mislead you.